-The following describes the hardware recommendations for using vRanger in a VM.
+The following describes the hardware recommendations for using vRanger in a VM:

 Table 2.
-Hardware requirements for virtual machine
+Requirements for a installing vRanger on a virtual machine

 CPU Four vCPUs.

 RAM 4 GB RAM is recommended.

 Storage At least 4 GB free hard disk space on the vRanger machine.